InteropIO/finsemble-bloomberg/README.md

 	```

   N.B.
 Finsemble will only download and deploy a new version of the asset if it does not have a copy of the asset that was downloaded via an app asset with the given version number.

+## Use cases
+### Data sharing with Launchpad groups
+### Data sharing with worksheets
+### Searching for Securities
+### Send commands to the Bloomberg Terminal

+#### The anatomy of a Bloomberg command
+Each Bloomberg command is made up of:
+- Mnemonic: The specific command that would normally be entered into the Terminal (e.g., DES, YAS, VCON)
+- Panel: The Bloomberg panel number to send it to
+- Securities: (0 or more Bloomberg security strings)
+- Tail: Arguments specific to the mnemonic (optional) - See the help page in the Terminal for each mnemonic to discover what options it supports